 1. Fur Protects All Dogs From The Cold

 Not all dogs are created equal when it comes to cold weather tolerance.
-Obviously, a Siberian Husky is more prepared for the snow than a Chihuahua, but a thick coat doesn’t mean a dog can’t get frostbite or hypothermia in extreme weather.
+Obviously, a Siberian Husky is more prepared for the snow than a Chihuahua, but having a fur coat doesn’t mean a dog can’t get uncomfortably cold or suffer from hypothermia in extreme weather.
 You can purchase coats for dogs that are designed to fit your pup’s exact size and breed.
 If your dog is susceptible to the cold, layer up.
 Dog jackets are fairly easy to get on and off, and your dog will be safer for the extra effort.

 2. It’s Safe For Dogs To Eat Snow

 Snow is great at hiding garbage, animal waste, and worst of all, salt and chemicals.
-Your dog could easily get sick from any of those things, so it’s not a good idea to allow your dog to eat snow, no matter how excited he is to taste magical solid water.
+Your dog could easily get sick from any of those things, so it’s not a good idea to allow your dog to eat snow, no matter how excited they are to taste magical solid water.
 You might think freshly fallen snow is fine, but again, there’s no telling what could be underneath the snow.
-Best to stick to tap water and ice cubes.
+Snow will also lower your dog’s core temperature, making them even colder.
+It’s best to stick to tap water and ice cubes.

 3. Dogs Are Less Likely To Get Dehydrated In Cold Weather